teresodra/Descents-in-teleporting-funcitons/README.md

 The code allows to check empirically that at least in the first parking functions the results are correct.

 Furthermore, this is supported by the theory in the .pdf file.
+Where the results are proven correct for every parking function.